bhaskarkannan/AutomateNmap/README.md

 # AutomateNmap
 This tool helps to automate the Nmap Scripts &amp; Commands.
-You can add Nmap scripts according to your requirement in this tool.
+YOU CAN ADD NMAP SCRIPTS ACCORDING TO YOUR REQUIREMENTS IN THIS TOOL.

 Operating system =>  Kali linux/ Backrack